tsemaylo/DerivativeSolver/README.md

 # Developing

-In the current state the application is not redy to use.
+In the current state the application is in tsting stage.
-But don't worry only one class has to be implemented to be able to use the app.
+Some rules related to reducing and simplification of final expression still have to be bugfixed and polished.

 The information regarding the design of application is available in [design notes](design/docs/notes.md).